Chilaquiles Verdes With Scrambled Eggs

 Serving Suggestions & Notes On Scaling

-Our chilaquiles verdes recipe is made for serving 2 people, so it’s perfect for an at-home brunch date with your partner or best friend.
+Our chilaquiles verdes recipe is made for serving 2 people, so it’s perfect for an at-home brunch date with your partner or best friend (check our our shakshuka for two recipe for another great breakfast date).
 It’s also very easy to scale, so you can make chilaquiles for a larger crowd if needed!

 In case you want just one serving for yourself, we recommend making a whole batch of verde sauce and halving the rest of the recipe.
 The verde sauce stores nicely in the fridge for 1 to 2 weeks, and you can eat it with tortilla chips or use it on eggs, quesadillas, burritos, or enchiladas.